 Is it dangerous to travel to Thailand right now?

 Before Covid-19, the question “is Thailand safe?” was a loaded one with a complex range of answers.
-The good news is that coronavirus is only a minor danger for foreigners lucky enough to enter Thailand right now.
+The good news is that coronavirus is only a minor danger for foreigners who enter Thailand in 2021.
 The bad news?
 Thailand’s roads are still among the most dangerous in the world, to say nothing of other hazards.

 Is there a travel ban to Thailand?